Location:

 Note:

-The number of data bytes in the buffer
+The number of heap bytes used by the buffer may be greater than its

 virtual void Delete(TInt aPos,TInt aLength)=0;